 What is a Digital Nomad Visa?

-The visas are normally short-term (up to one year) and do not offer a pathway to citizenship.
-However, depending on the country’s requirements, a residence permit may be obtained in some cases.
+It does not offer a direct pathway to citizenship.
+However, depending on the digital nomad country’s requirements, a permanent residency permit and citizenship can be obtained.

-Our Global Intelligence Unit’s Digital Nomad Visa Report found that after the onset of the pandemic, 91% of digital nomad programs were successfully launched, with 25% being adopted shortly thereafter.
+Our Global Intelligence Unit’s Global Digital Nomad Report found that after the onset of the pandemic, 91% of digital nomad programs were successfully launched, with 25% being adopted shortly thereafter.
 This shows how the shift to remote work and the increased demand for flexibility spurred the development of digital nomad visas.

 Digital Nomad vs Tourist Visa

-Digital Nomad Visa | Tourist Visa |
+Digital Nomad Visa | Tourist Visa | |

-Issued for 1 year | Usually valid for 90-180 days in a year |
+Length | Issued for 6 - 24 months, country-dependent | Usually valid for 90 - 180 days in a year |

-Allows you to travel and work remotely in the country | Allows you to travel in the country |
+Purpose | Allows you to travel and work remotely in the country | Allows you to travel in the country |

-You have to be employed or self-employed to get the visa | You do not have to be employed |
+Conditions | You have to be employed or self-employed to get the visa | You do not have to be employed |

-Digital Nomad Countries
+Overview of Digital Nomad Countries

 Africa

-Cabo Verde | Seychelles |
+Cape Verde | Seychelles |

 Mauritius | South Africa |